ministryofjustice/dps-data-compliance/readme/running.md

 ```
 which will run a reduced service with an in-memory hsqldb database and without
 any connection to AWS or Localstack.
 The `application-dev.yml` properties file
+expects that the following instances are running:

-expects that there is an HMPPS Auth and Prison API instance running on `localhost:8081`
+- HMPPS Auth : `localhost:8081`
-and `localhost:8082` respectively.
+- Prison API : `localhost:8082`
+- Path Finder API : `localhost:8083`
+- Community API : `localhost:8084`

 More details on the required environment variables
 are provided below.

 The service can be run in a similar way within IntelliJ by running the main class with the following VM options: